Nes0x/Nes0x/README.md

 # 👋 Hi!
 I am Nes0x and this is informations about me:

 > I'm currently learning Java and spigot API

+> In the future, I plan to learn how to create websites

 > I know python, but only basics